Melanie Roche

 Melanie Jane Roche (born 9 November 1970 in Bankstown, New South Wales) is a softball player from Australia.
 She has won a bronze medal at the 1996 Summer Olympics and 2000 Summer Olympics, a silver medal at the 2004 Summer Olympics along with a bronze medal in the 2008 Beijing Olympics.
 Participating in 4 Olympic Games and winning 4 Olympic Medals is an Australian Olympic Record.
 Roche was a two-time First Team All-American at Oklahoma State University, where she played from 1990 to 1993.
 While in college, Roche tallied 774 strikeouts in 658-2/3 innings, a ratio that is tied for 28th all-time.
 She was inducted into the OSU Hall of Honor on 2 September 2011.

-Roche has played and coached professionally in Japan for 16 years in Osaka, Kyoto and Tokyo.
-In her down time she studies audio engineering, has a keen interest in science (physics) and music.

-Roche is a softball pitcher best known for her angular velocity and her competitive nature.

-Mel Roche released her first CD "In Full Flight" on 5 June 2010.
-Many of the songs have been inspired through her 16-year Olympic Journey.